 Collection Management Tools

-An open-source archival data management system developed by UC San Diego, New York University, and the Five Colleges, Inc. The toolkit can generate EAD finding aids and METS digital objects.
-If you are hosting the application locally, please consult our OAC requirements guide; the guide explains how to generate exports to meet OAC specifications.
+An open-source archival data management system developed by UC San Diego, New York University, and the Five Colleges, Inc. The software can also generate EAD collection guides and METS digital objects that can be published by us.
+See our user guide for details.

 A commercial digital asset management product developed by DiMeMa, Inc. CONTENTdm Standard XML exports can be used in conjunction with the 7Train tool to generate METS files.